Heavy Capacity Scale Services

-As one of the largest scale investments a company can make, vehicle scales require preventative maintenance.
-Not only will this maintenance keep your warranty in tact, but it's also critical to the long-term health and financial cost of the scale.
+As one of the largest scale investments a company can make, vehicle scales require preventative maintenance to continue operating at peak performance.
+Not only will this maintenance keep your warranty intact, but it's also critical to the long-term health and financial cost of the scale.

-In addition to normal wear and tear, each change of season means it’s time to make sure your scale is clean and functioning properly to ensure you’re getting the most accurate results.
-At System Scale, we recommend you conduct a thorough visual check and power wash after each season change as dirt, build-up, and frayed or cracked components can make a significant impact to your scale’s accuracy.
+In addition to normal wear and tear, each change of season means it's time to make sure your scale is clean and functioning properly to ensure you're getting the most accurate results.
+At System Scale, we recommend you conduct a thorough visual check and power wash after each season change as dirt, build-up, and frayed or cracked components can have a significant impact on your scale's accuracy.
 But what should you look for?
-Our Seasonal Checklist can serve as is a simple guide, and on the back you’ll find a helpful worksheet that you can use for each of your scales.
+Our Seasonal Checklist can serve as a simple guide, and includes a helpful worksheet you can use for each of your scales.

 Truck and railroad scales are constantly exposed to the elements.
-Scheduled inspections and calibration by System Scale of your vehicle scales assure that your equipment remains true to factory tolerances and performance, which in turn increases your business profitability.
+Scheduled inspections and calibration of your vehicle scales by System Scale assure that your equipment remains true to factory tolerances and performances, in turn increasing your business profitability.

 Timing Scale Maintenance